OpenDSA/OpenDSA/RST/en/Glossary.rst

    K-ary tree
       A type of :term:`full tree` where every internal node has exactly :math:`K` :term:`children <child>`.

+   kd tree
+      A :term:`spatial data structure` that uses a binary tree to store a collection of data records based on their (point) location in space.
+      It uses the concept of a :term:`discriminator` at each level to decide which single component of the
+      :term:`multi-dimensional search key` to branch on at that level.
+      It uses a :term:`key space decomposition`, meaning that all data records in the left subtree of a node have a value on the corresponding discriminator that is less than that of the node, while all data records in the right subtree have a greater value.
+      The :term:`bintree` is the :term:`image space decomposition` analog of the kd tree.

    key
       A field or part of a larger record used to represent that record